an3l/my_playground/mariadb/Bugs_Blogs_Notes/blog_oracle_to_mariadb_migration.md

 # Oracle source data
-- At the first attempt, I tried to use images for my [oracle registry](https://container-registry.oracle.com/), but after days of trying I couldn't make ODBC connector work on AMD platform.
+- At the first attempt, I tried to use images from [oracle registry](https://container-registry.oracle.com/), but after days of trying I couldn't make ODBC connector work on AMD platform.
 - Second attempt was to use Oracle's [docker-images](https://github.com/oracle/docker-images.git) repository and I used
 ```bash